 One such producer is Trung Nguyen, which owns and operates the largest chain of coffee houses and cafés in Vietnam.
 Their Passiona low caffeine coffee only has about 35% of the caffeine found in regular coffee.
 This is comparable to some decaf coffees.

-Now, by itself these beans don’t really make a nicely balanced cup of coffee.
+Now, by themselves, these beans don’t really make a nicely balanced cup of coffee.
 However, if it’s blended with a lower-caffeine variety of Arabica you can add smoothness and richness to the flavor.
 The Passiona is described as having a rich and nutty, even chocolaty taste with light elements of fruit.
-Not bad for a low caffeine option.
+Not bad for a low-caffeine option.

 - Research “low caffeine coffees” and see if you can’t find one you like.